mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/modules/README.md

 Let's at least look at the levels and some examples of what would into them.

-* **Entities**: "Business objects of the application"
+- **Entities**: "Business objects of the application"
-* **Use cases**: "Use cases orchestrate the flow of data to and from the entities, and direct those entities to use their enterprise wide business rules to achieve the goals of the use case"
+- **Use cases**: "Use cases orchestrate the flow of data to and from the Entities, and direct those Entities to use their enterprise wide business rules to achieve the goals of the use case"
-* **Interface adapters**: "A set of adapters that convert data from the format most convenient for the use cases and entities, to the format most convenient for some external agency such as the Database or the Web"
+- **Interface adapters**: "A set of adapters that convert data from the format most convenient for the use cases and Entities, to the format most convenient for some external agency such as the Database or the Web"
-* **Frameworks and Drivers**: "Where all the details go.
+- **Frameworks and Drivers**: "Where all the details go.
 The Web is a detail.
 The database is a detail.
 We keep these things on the outside where they can do little harm"

 The farther in something is, the less likely it is to change, and any inner layers must not depend on the outer layers.
 This

 ### Adapting the Clean Architecture

 I will apply a set of small modifications to this just to juice it up even more.
-Some of the names from above are too narrow ("entities") and some are just weird when used in the everyday work ("frameworks and drivers").
+Some of the names from above are too narrow ("Entities") and some are just weird when used in the everyday work ("frameworks and drivers").
 We can also steer it a smidge towards the DDD nomenclature, and we would arrive at this concept:

 <figure><img src="../../.gitbook/assets/CA + DDD.png" alt=""><figcaption><p>Our adjusted model that will follow the overall Clean Architecture outline.
 Upper (bigger) names represent the layer name, and the lower (smaller) represents examples of what goes into the layer.</p></figcaption></figure>